cuzy-app/external-websites/README.md

 Uses [iFrame Resizer](https://github.com/davidjbradshaw/iframe-resizer).
 Creates a content each time the URL in the iframe changes, and shows related comments.

 ## Usage

-You must copy `iframeResizer.contentWindow.min.js` file (present in the `for-iframed-website` of this humhub plugin) on the server hosting the website contained within your iFrame and load it adding this code just before `</body>` :
+You must copy `iframeResizer.contentWindow.min.js` file (present in the `for-iframed-website` of this humhub plugin, or [download here](https://gitlab.com/funkycram/module-humhub-iframe/-/raw/master/for-iframed-website/iframeResizer.contentWindow.min.js?inline=false)) on the server hosting the website contained within your iFrame and load it adding this code just before `</body>` :
 ```
 <script type="text/javascript" src="path-to-js-files/iframeResizer.contentWindow.min.js"></script>
 ```

+## Changelog

+### Version 1.0

+First release !

+## TBD